Member Login

 Career Highlights

-Will is currently ranked 30th in the world as a triple jumper.
-In 2012, Will became the first American to secure Olympic medals in both the long and triple jumps at the same Games since Myer Prinstein in 1904.
-Additionally, Will is a Platinum recording musician and the owner of his own fashion label, “Elevate.”
+Coming in to this world championship, Claye was ranked 30th in the world.
+In 2012, he became the first American since Myer Prinstein in 1904 to secure Olympic medals in both the long and triple jumps at the same Games.
+(Bronze and silver, respectively).
+He also won a triple jump silver in 2016.
+Additionally, he is a recording musician and the owns his own fashion label, “Elevate.”

 Kyle Garland